kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [X] Feature gate (also fill in values in `kep.yaml`)
-    - Feature gate name: SELinuxRelabelPolicy
+    - Feature gate name: `SELinuxMountReadWriteOncePod`
     - Components depending on the feature gate: apiserver (API validation only), kubelet
   - [ ] Other
     - Describe the mechanism: